Test Writer

 - 1

-Save as ~/.claude/commands/test-writer.md.
+Save the file as ~/.claude/commands/test-writer.md.

 - 2